Get Involved with Volunteer Beach Cleans

 - Footballs, frisbees (never use near seals)

-- Report anything hazardous to the landowner and council (who can serve litter abatement orders on private land – it has to remove it on public land, no matter who dropped it).
+- Volunteers should report hazardous materials to landowners and councils (who can serve litter abatement orders on private land – it has to remove it on public land, no matter who dropped it).

 - Cut up disposable face masks, plastic beer rings, rubber bands and hair bands, before safe disposal, to avoid harming wildlife.

-- Report fishing nets and ghost fishing gear to Waterhaul (who can arrange collection nationwide, with participating volunteer groups).
+- Report fishing nets and ghost fishing gear to Waterhaul (who can arrange collection nationwide).

 - Tangled live creatures should be reported immediately to British Divers Marine Life Rescue (RSPCA and Coastguard can put you through).
 Don’t approach creatures yourself, you may scare them away.